Sourdough Starter Troubleshooting Guide and FAQ

 Scaled Up Starter: 40 grams starter: 200 grams flour: 200 grams water (1:5:5 ratio)

-Q: Can I refrigerate my starter if I don’t plan on baking frequently?
+Q: Can I refrigerate my starter if I don’t bake frequently?

-There are different opinions on this, but I don’t recommend continuous refrigeration as it can change the balance of wild yeast/lactic acid bacteria and yield inconsistent results.
+I don’t recommend continuous refrigeration as it can change the balance of wild yeast/lactic acid bacteria and yield inconsistent results.
+However, it’s a great option for short-term breaks!

 Q: What do you mean by feeding ratio?
 Which feeding ratio should I use?